 Basic net income per share represents net income divided by the weighted average shares of common stock outstanding during the period.
 Diluted net income per share represents net income divided by the weighted average shares of common stock and common stock equivalents outstanding during the period.
 Weighted average shares used in diluted earnings per share include common stock equivalents arising from stock options and shares underlying CRA's debentures under the treasury stock method.
-Common stock equivalents arising from stock options include the effect of in-the-money options, which is
+Common stock equivalents arising from stock options include the effect of in-the-money options, which is calculated based on the average share price for each fiscal period using the treasury stock method.
+Under the treasury stock method, the amount the employee must pay for exercising stock options, the amount of compensation cost for future service that the Company has not yet recognized, and the amount of tax benefits that would be recorded in additional paid-in capital when the award becomes deductible are assumed to be used to repurchase shares.
+A reconciliation of basic to diluted weighted average shares of common stock outstanding is as follows (in thousands):

-Twelve Week s Ended
+Twelve We eks Ended

 February 17, 2006 February 18, 2005

 Basic weighted average shares outstanding 11,263 9,945

 Common stock equivalents:

 Employee stock options 526 648

 Shares underlying the debentures 327 202

 Diluted weighted average shares outstanding 12,116 10,795

 Under EITF No. 04-08 "The Effect of Contingently Convertible Debt on Diluted Earnings Per Share", which is effective for periods ending after December 15, 2004, and EITF 90-19 "Convertible Bonds with Issuer Option to Settle for Cash upon Conversion", because of CRA's obligation to settle the par value of the convertible debentures in cash, the Company is not required to include any shares underlying the convertible debentures in its diluted weighted average shares outstanding until the average stock price per share for the quarter exceeds the \$40 conversion price and only to the extent of the additional shares CRA may be required to issue in the event CRA's conversion obligation exceeds the principal amount of the debentures converted.
 At such time, only the number of shares that would be issuable (under the "treasury" method of accounting for share dilution) are included, which is based upon the amount by which the average stock price exceeds the conversion price.
-For the first \$1 per share that CRA's average stock price exceeds the \$40 conversion price, of the debentures, CRA will include approximately 55,000 additional shares in CRA's diluted share count.
+For the first \$1 per share that CRA's average stock price exceeds the \$40 conversion price, CRA will include approximately 55,000 additional shares in CRA's diluted share count.
 For the second \$1 per share that CRA's average stock price exceeds the \$40 conversion price, CRA will include approximately 52,000 additional shares, for a total of approximately 107,000 shares, in CRA's diluted share count, and so on, with the additional shares' dilution falling for each \$1 per share that CRA's average stock price exceeds \$40 if the stock price rises further above \$40 (see table, below).
-The average stock price for the twelve weeks ended February 17, 2006, was approximately \$47 per share; therefore, 327,000 shares underlying the debentures were included in the diluted weighted average stock price for the twelve weeks ended February 17, 2006, under the treasury stock method of accounting, as required by EITF 90-19.
-The average stock price for the twelve weeks ended February 18, 2005, was approximately \$44 per share; therefore, 202,000 share
+The average stock price for the twelve weeks ended February 17, 2006, was approximately \$47 per share; therefore, 327,000 shares underlying the debentures were included in the diluted weighted average stock price for the twelve weeks ended February 18, 2005, was approximately \$44 per share; therefore, 202,000 shares underlying the debentures were included in the diluted weighted average shares outstanding for this period.